 Distinguished Achievement in Research: Recognizes a single distinguished achievement in scholarship and research.
 We do not wish to impose excessive limits on the kinds of achievements suitable for recognition.
 However, the types of achievement envisaged include the winning of a prestigious book prize, the receipt of distinguished awards from one's peers, or the receipt of a major center grant.
 It is expected that such achievements will be relatively recent, certainly within the last five years.
 Junior as well as senior faculty may be nominated for this award.
 A maximum of one award per year will be made.
 If circumstances warrant, this award can be received more than once.

 Nominations made to either program remain active for three years (or two beyond the year in which the nomination is made) unless the individual is selected for an award in a given year.

-Each recipient will receive a $10,000 cash prize, an award, and presentation and recognition at the Convocation Ceremony in Gaston Hall the following Fall.
+Each recipient will receive a $10,000 cash prize, an award, and presentation and recognition at a University-wide Ceremony in the Fall.
 The most valuable prize, however, will be the recognition of achievement awarded by colleagues.

 Eligibility: only Main Campus tenure-line faculty may be nominated for either award.